null mins read

-Want to know about how to build your child’s personality development?
+Want to know about how to develop a child personality?
 You are at the right place!

 It’s all about last week.
 I was looking at my daughter as she was playing.
 She was totally engaged in what she was doing and didn’t notice I was coming up.
 I watched her make the voices for her play scenario and how she jumped around as she came up with a new idea.

 I thought two things — one, I wanted to freeze that moment and remember the sound of her voice and the movement of her five-year-old body.
 Two, I wondered what she would be like when she grew up.
 Would she still be so positive and excited?
 Would she still be so curious?
 What aspects of her personality would endure and which would change?

 Well, personality development in kids stays the same as well as changes from time to time.
 I believe the roots of a person’s personality are present from the moment they are born.
 You must notice your preschooler’s unique personality peeking out those first few months of life -pushing away a teddy bear.
 But between the ages of 2 and 4, your child’s personality is really going to emerge—their temperament blossoms into an adult personality.
 As I watch my daughter playing, I wonder how I can support her budding personality?

 So, dear parents, what can you do to help your children build their personality development?